Qovery/qovery-client-go/docs/ContainerRequest.md

 ### NewContainerRequest

-`func NewContainerRequest(name string, registryId string, imageName string, tag string, ) *ContainerRequest`
+`func NewContainerRequest(name string, registryId string, imageName string, tag string, healthchecks Healthcheck, ) *ContainerRequest`

 NewContainerRequest instantiates a new ContainerRequest object This constructor will assign default values to properties that have it defined,